How to Buy an Abandoned House: Take Advantage of Derelict Property

 1. Know what an abandoned house is

 An abandoned property is a home or building that’s empty and in a bad state of repair.
 This is usually the result of the property not having been lived in for a long time.
-It’s estimated there are around 216,000 homes in England alone that have been empty for six months or more.
-In total, there are thought to be 600,000 vacant residential properties.
+There are nearly 700,000 homes in England that are unfurnished and standing empty, with over 265,000 of these are classed as “long-term empty[1]”.

 Given the chronic undersupply of housing in the country, making better use of empty properties is a logical place to start.

-In fact, our research from October 2021 showed that 52% of Britons consider the housing shortage to be one of the country’s most pressing social issues.
-Yet only 15% think they will see the problem solved in their lifetime.
-Further, just 30% are confident that they will one day live in their own home.
+In fact, our research from October 2021 showed that 52% of Britons considered the housing shortage to be one of the country’s most pressing social issues.
+Yet only 15% thought they would see the problem solved in their lifetime.
+Further, just 30% were confident that they will one day live in their own home.
+These percentages may have only risen since then, considering our ongoing housing crisis[2].

 2. Find an abandoned house for sale